 - Machines not calibrated properly

-While minor non-conformances won’t have an immediate impact on your organization’s certification status, they will be noted for your next external audit.
+While minor non-conformances will not have an immediate impact on your organization’s certification status, they will be noted for your next external audit.
+For quality teams tracking audit completion rates, unresolved minors represent a growing liability.

 Major Non-Conformance

-A high danger to safety, quality, or compliance is an indicator of major non-conformance.
-It constitutes a serious infraction of regulations, standards, or safety procedures and is typically a systemic problem that impacts the entire product, service, or process.
-Businesses threatened by major non-conformances have a higher likelihood of leading to legal penalties, fines, sanctions, reputational damage, or loss of trust.
+A major non-conformance signals a high risk to safety, quality, or compliance.
+It constitutes a serious breach of regulations, standards, or safety procedures and is typically a systemic problem that impacts the entire product, service, or process.
+Under frameworks like IATF 16949, VDA 6.3, and FDA cGMP, major non-conformances demand immediate containment and corrective action, often with strict timelines for resolution.
+Organizations facing major non-conformances are at greater risk of legal penalties, fines, sanctions, reputational damage, and loss of stakeholder trust.

 Some of the more common major non-conformances are generally: